shadimsh/Conference-Management-System/README.md

 # Running the project
-If you wanna run the project create a python 3 virtual environment and then you can install the dependencies using pip install reqiurements.txt command inside the main folder.
-Then run python manage.py runserver command to run the app.
+If you wanna run the project create a python 3 virtual environment and then you can install the dependencies using "pip install reqiurements.txt" command inside the main folder.
+Then run "python manage.py runserver" command to run the app.
 You can use it from localhost:8000.